zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Memento pattern.md

 Lets you save and restore previous state of an object without revealing the details of its implementation.

 # Example
+Text editor that allows for undoing changes to text:
+1. Originator = TextEditor = Class that represents the text editor and has the state
+2. Memento = TextSnapshot = Hold the text state when saved
+3. CareTaker = UndoFeature = Reponsible for keeping all the mementos

 # Diagram
 ![](https://i.imgur.com/nVIjo3T.png)